Off-grid solar energy storage system with hybrid lithium iron phosphate (LFP) and lead-acid batteries in high mountains: a case report of Jiujiu Cabins in Taiwan: Architecture of current energy system

+ESS serves a role to balance the intermittent renewable energy.
 The LFP batteries~\cite{Sci.Data8(2021)165H.C.Chung} are used with BMS in the energy storage system.
 The batteries are in series connection (16S configuration), making a battery system with a nominal voltage of 48 V$_\mathrm{DC}$ and a capacity of about 10 kWh.
 A balance circuit is also applied in the system for balancing the voltage of each battery cell.
 The information of the ESS can be sent to the EMS via the RS-485 communication port.